jobol/smaunch/README.md

 to the launcher the security isolation of the launched processes based on their manifests.

+Knowing key authorisations of an application the launcher:
+ - set the authorisation keys to keyzen key permission system;
+ - removes unwanted smack's capacities;
-Knowing key authorisations of an application, the launcher removes smacks capacities and remount parts of the file system according to rules.
+ - remount parts of the file system for hiding and making read-only.

-This is done with 2 sub substems 'smaunch-smack' and 'smaunch-fs'.
-Both of them are tuned by database.

 What is provided (currently)
 ----------------------------

-When typing `make` in the subdirectory `src` it produces the executable `smaunch` (and its variants) and the static library `libsmaunch.a` (and its variant).
+When typing `make` in the subdirectory `src` it produces the executables `smaunch`, `smaunch-launcher`, `smaunch-attr` and the static library `libsmaunch.a` .

 The database exemples `db.smack` and `db.fs` are actually dummy but are providing good entries to check and experiment.

-The variants of the program and the library are providing the following flavour: debug version (g), simulation version optimized (i) and simulation version debug (ig).
-The simulation versions are prompting their actions in place of doing it.

 The program `smaunch`
 ---------------------